ihmeuw/vivarium_research/docs/source/concept_models/vivarium_ciff_sam_2/concept_model.rst

     - Updates to SQ-LNS age-end parameter, sex-specific effect size
     - 6
     - None
-    - Wasting transition counts stratified by SQ-LNS coverage/utilization
+    - Wasting transition counts stratified by SQ-LNS coverage/utilization (for V&V of SQ-LNS intervention effect)
     - No x-factor component
   * - 2.0: Alternative scenario runs, stratified by seed
     - Subset of scenarios to determine desired number of draws and population sizes